Dubai Is Excess In The Best & Worst Ways

 The symmetry.

-Especially Middle Eastern food there.
+Middle Eastern food was exceptional.

 Fresh hummus.